patrick-llgc/Learning-Deep-Learning/paper_notes/associative_embedding.md

 #### Technical details
 - The system works best if objects are about the same scale.
 The paper used multiple scales during test time.
 The heatmaps are averaged, and the embedding are concatenated to a vector.
 Then compare vectors to determine groups.
 - The figure showcasing the 1D embedded results is really cool.
 This shows the **trivial task of grouping** after the learning.
+The clustering is thus trivial.
+(Otherwise we would need something like mean-shift algorithm to find cluster center first.)
 ![](https://pic1.zhimg.com/80/v2-71685932ee2ef3cd8da83a11f8de390c_hd.jpg)

 - The separation between different object in the tagging heatmap is also very impressive.